tenry92/obscure-id/README.md

 This project provides a small utility for numerical ID obscuration for public display or referencing.
-It converts a number like *19* to a string like *ivUVjy0Q*, and a given string ("obscure ID") can be converted back to the original number.
+It converts a number like *19* to a string like *ivUVjy0Q*, and a given string (obscured ID) can be converted back to the original number.
+The numerical number must be an integer of 1 or greater.
+The maximum possible ID depends on the configuration.

 One special feature of this function is, that a number can be converted to several, various string values depending on random values, but each possible